-West Allegheny School District - Transportation Guidelines and Expectations parents, students, principals, drivers and staff to maintain a safe and orderly environment.
+West Allegheny School District - Transportation Guidelines and Expectations

+The West Allegheny School District Administration recognizes that safety is paramount in transportation.
+The administration is committed to working with the Board of Education, parents, students, principals, drivers and staff to maintain a safe and orderly environment.
 The following guidelines are in place to ensure positive and safe passage to and from school and school sponsored events.